28 of the Most Beautiful New Zealand Beaches

 If you’re lucky there’ll be pups there too.
 They’re literally the cutest and coolest little balls of fur you’ll ever see!
 Awkwardly shuffling and bundling over land, they come into their own in the shallow pools that litter Wharariki.
 Watch them glide and gallivant through the crystal clear waters, showing off to their human spectators that inevitably gather around.

-When the wind drops, a stunning calm descends over the beach.
+When the wind drops, a stunning calm descends over this NZ beach.
 Walk the endless expanse of glorious white sand down to the beach; head the opposite way to laugh, tumble and run down the rolling dunes, or lay your minimalist backpack down and simply sit, soaking up the sun, and revelling at this pristine, untouched kiwi beach before you.

 17. Ninety Mile Beach